 Become a Program Coordinator

 The Center for Teaching and Learning hires undergraduate students to work as Program Coordinators to support the Peer Learning Consultant Program.
-Program Coordinators report to one of our Lead Learning Consultants and are responsible for managing academic skills programs and projects as well as the logistics for academic programming, events, workshops, study halls, and Grad Studios.
-Successful Program Coordinators may have the opportunity to advance to an Undergraduate Learning Consultant role where they will design and deliver workshops and academic skills content for the Stanford student community.
+Program Coordinators report to one of our Lead Learning Consultants and are responsible for managing academic skills programs and projects as well as the logistics for academic programming, events, workshops, Study Halls, and Academic Studios.
+Successful Program Coordinators may have the opportunity to advance to an Undergraduate Learning Consultant role where they will design curriculum or deliver workshops and academic skills content for the Stanford student community.

-Program Coordinators start at $16/hour and the job requires you to be available 5 hours per week for Autumn, Winter, and Spring quarters, although work may vary from week to week, with some weeks possibly requiring up to 8 hours of work and some weeks being lighter (with the exception of holiday breaks, where no work hours are required).
+Program Coordinators start at $17/hour and the job requires you to be available 5 hours per week for Autumn, Winter, and Spring quarters, although work may vary from week to week, with some weeks possibly requiring up to 8 hours of work and some weeks being lighter (with the exception of holiday breaks, where no work hours are required).
 Work hours can be arranged to fit your schedule; however, prompt communication about program-related tasks is required.
 Because this is a high-impact, student-facing role, organization and timeliness are crucial to success in the role.
-The majority of this work is done remotely though some work will be done at the Lathrop Learning Hub when in-person programming resumes, likely after Fall 2021.
+Currently, the majority of this work is done remotely though some work will be done in-person at the Lathrop Learning Hub.
 Only active Stanford undergraduate students are eligible to apply.
 Graduate and professional students are not eligible and should instead apply to be Peer Learning Consultants.

 To be fully informed about the position and the responsibilities of Program Coordinators, we advise you to read all of the information below before submitting an application.